 Among other advantages, it can be used in-house as well as outdoors.
 However, it is not recommended to use it on or near fruits, vegetables, or herbs.

 2. Magma Home Pest Control Spray – Plant-Based Solution

 MDXconcepts, the producer of this solution, has as a goal to replace synthetic pesticides and eliminate the damage caused by them.
 Magma Home Pest Control Spray is fully natural and does not contain any synthetic or toxic components.

-Its main components are oils of peppermint, spearmint, and rosemary – natural insect repellents.
+Its main components are oils of peppermint, spearmint, and rosemary – natural stink bug repellents.
 This spray has fast action and a long-lasting effect.
 At the same time, it does not leave any stains.
 It comes ready for use, and you just have to shake it before applying.

 This is the best spray for stink bugs for those who are looking for a safe method fighting pests at home.
 It can be applied in the food storage areas, inside the closets, in the garden, or for cracks and holes disinfestation.
 Keep in mind that the spray has the odor that can be irritating for allergic people.